kegi/flash-message/docs/README.md

 ```

 The second parameter is for uniqueness (default : true).
 If the same message already exists on that channel, it will be ignored.
+The second parameter is for uniqueness (default : true).
+If the same message already exists on that channel, it will be ignored.

 <a name="message-object"></a>
 ## Message object

-All returned messages implements **FlashMessageInterface** and offers you those methods
+All messages implements **FlashMessageInterface** and offers those methods

 ```
 $message->getUuid() : string;